Mpox (monkeypox) is a disease caused by infection with the mpox virus.

 Vaccination is the best tool available to protect against mpox.
 Vaccination reduces the risk of getting mpox and the risk of severe disease.
 No vaccine is 100 per cent effective, and infection may occur in people who are vaccinated.
 It is important for people with mpox symptoms to get tested, even if they have been vaccinated.

 In Victoria, the mpox vaccine (JYNNEOS® vaccine) is available free-of-charge for people who meet any of the updated eligibility criteria.
-Please check eligibility criteria here.
+Please check eligibility criteria.

-Mpox vaccinations bookings are open for eligible people in at the Barwon Health Vaccination Centre in Belmont (see map here), as well as at pop-up clinics at other locations across the Barwon South West.
+Mpox vaccinations bookings are also available for eligible people in at the Barwon Health Vaccination Centre in Belmont (see map here).
+To book, please call (03) 4215 4444.

 More information on Mpox is available from the Victorian Department of Health and the Better Health Channel.